Area of Practice

 Asset Protection

-Tennessee is one of the states that permits “self-settled” asset protection trusts.
 These are trusts that you establish yourself for your benefit while protecting the trust assets from creditors.
 With a domestic asset protection trust, you will transfer assets to the trust and can receive distributions within the discretion of an independent trustee.

 Probate

 Probate is a legal process that ensures the validity and authenticity of your will and your other legal estate planning documents are verified.
 If you or a family member does not have a will, probate also refers to the administration of assets and estate in this case.
-Probate can be a confusing process that may create high costs against your estate, so working with our estate planning attorneys in Tennessee or Alabama can help to prevent those high costs or complexities.
+Probate can be a confusing process that may create high costs against your estate, so working with our estate planning attorneys can help to prevent those high costs or complexities.